tcaroyle/Machault_tale_of_two_turkeys/README.md

 ### `script`

 - **`Machault_mapping.R`**:
   R script for mapping location of the wreck *Machault*, the cities of Montréal and Québec, and other geographic features.
-Input is `Machault_site_city_coordinates.xlsx.xlsx`.
+Input is `Machault_site_city_coordinates.xlsx`.

 ### `data`